 Changes of grade

 A change in grade may be made when either a computational error by the instructor or processing error have occurred.
 A request for a grade change must be made within 60 calendar days of the grade being issued.
-Requests are honored only when approved by the Dean of the student’s school (Day Campus), or Vice President of Adult Higher Education (Nationwide) or designee; or Vice President for Online Education or designee.
+Requests are honored only when approved by the Dean of the student’s school (Day Campus), or Associate Vice President of Columbia College Global (CC Global) or designee; or Assistant Provost for Online and CC Global Education or designee.

 Main Campus Day

 Grade appeals should be filed only when it is possible to demonstrate with substantial objective evidence that an incorrect or an unfair grade has been assigned.
 If a student believes that the final grade received in any course is incorrect or unfair, he or she follows the grade appeal procedure outlined below:

 - Discuss the problem with the faculty member (instructor) involved.

 - If not satisfied with that faculty member’s explanation, seek mediation from the department chair.

 - Failing resolution of the problem, student makes an appeal to the Dean for Academic Affairs (DAA) by requesting a grade appeal hearing with the Campus Hearing Board.
 This request is filed in writing with the DAA within 60 calendar days after grades have been issued by the Registrar.
 The DAA may inform the student that materials submitted do not support the request for change in grade and/or forward the appeal to the Campus Hearing Board.
 The decision of the Campus Hearing Board is final.
 The chair of the Campus Hearing Board communicates this decision in writing to the student, the DAA, the Dean for Student Affairs, and any other parties involved in the appeal.
 If a change in grade or academic standing results, the chair of the Campus Hearing Board notifies the Registrar of the new grade or change in standing.